aras-p/dingus/dingus/tools/AmbOccTool/readme.txt

 	-y <int>	Output texture height
 	-s			If given - swap Y/Z in the input normal map
 	-t			If given - output TGA instead of DDS
-	-u			If given - compute UV parametrization
+	-v			Compute AO per vertex

-Input mesh must contain unique UV parametrization in the first texture channel, or -u option must be given (careful on big meshes).
+Input mesh must contain unique UV parametrization in the first texture channel, or "per vertex" option must be used.

-Supplying input normal map or output width/height are required.
-If input normal map is given, output is normal map (probably Y/Z swapped) with AO placed in alpha channel.
-If no input normal map is given, output is grayscale AO with opaque alpha channel.
+Supplying input normal map, output width/height or per-vertex flag is required.

+* If input normal map is given: output is normal map (probably Y/Z swapped) with AO placed in alpha channel.
+* If no input normal map is given: output is grayscale AO with opaque alpha channel.
+* If "per vertex" flag is given: output is binary file, with 1 byte per input mesh vertex; bytes encode AO.